gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 A frame is defined by a name, an affixed link (mobilized body) to which the frame is rigidly affixed, and a pose with respect to another frame.
-The pose determines the initial configuration of the frame on the affixed link and the frame relative to which it is expressed may be on a different link.
+The pose determines the initial configuration of the frame on the affixed link.
+Note that the frame relative to which it is expressed may be affixed to a different link.

 Frames can be used to compose information and minimize redundancy (e.g. specify the bottom center of table, add it to the world with that frame,